ibm-cloud-docs/CDN/metrics.md

 Start Date timestamp: 1583910900
 End Date timestamp: 1583916300
 Time range = (End Date timestamp - Start Date timestamp) / 60 = 90
-Refer to the table above, the time interval is 5 minutes.
+Referring to the preceding table, the time interval is 5 minutes.

 ### Why does the last point sometimes drop suddenly in Most Recent Metrics Report?

   ![Metrics Overview](images/metrics-most-recent-interval.png)

-In the report, each point expect is a sum of metric data over a time interval, and the interval is calculated by the above table.
-But for the last point, the internal may be smaller than others.
-For example, in the above bandwidth most recent report, the time internal is 5 minutes, and all the points expect the last one is sum bandwidth over 5 minutes, but the last one is only 1 minute bandwidth (Mar 13 05:40 am to Mar 13 05:41am).
+In the report, each point expect is a sum of metric data over a time interval, and the interval is calculated by the preceding table.
+But for the last point, the internal might be smaller than others.
+For example, in the above bandwidth most recent report, the time internal is 5 minutes, and all the points expect the last one is sum bandwidth over 5 minutes, but the last one is only 1-minute bandwidth (Mar 13 05:40 AM to Mar 13 05:41 AM).